 Directors are Council-appointed and report to respective Council members.
 Similarly, the Foundation has Directors that are appointed by the Board of Trustees who report directly to them.
-These directors are subject matter experts in areas such as finance, housing, recruitment, alumnae, programming, Foundation fundraising, philanthropy, and service.
+These directors are subject matter experts in areas such as finance, housing, recruitment, alumnae, programming.
+The Delta Gamma Leadership Contact Directory, which can be found in the Barbara Nussa Boersma